Each dno project must have its own set of directories. This section describes the organisation of a dno directory system.

 compile and link your code, creating a build

 A board subdirectory is used as the home directory for builds for a specific board.
-The name of the directory providing the board type.
+The name of the directory provides the board type.
+This must be a unique board-specifier, but need not be completely specified.

 Usually all sketch source and header files will be placed in the project root directory, however, if board-specific customisations are required, modified versions of source files can be placed in these directories.
 The local version of any file always takes precedence over the project directory's version.